How to Make a YouTube Video (Beginner’s Guide)

 Frequently asked questions

-How do you make your own videos on YouTube?
+How do you make videos on YouTube?

 To make your first YouTube video, start by getting a simple video editor like Camtasia and just try making a few videos on topics you’re an expert on.
+If you know much about a particular product or service, try putting together a quick tutorial.
+Many people are searching for help across YouTube, and you could be their answer.

 What should I make a YouTube video about?

-Which type of YouTube video is most watched?
+What type of YouTube video is most watched?

 How to make a YouTube video without a camera?

+Recording your screen is a great way to make a YouTube video without a camera.
 When you choose screen recording software, pick a tool with built-in recording, editing, and sharing features.
-It will save you time and let you do all of your work in one tool.
+It will save you time and let you do all your work in one tool.

 What equipment do you need for YouTube?

 It can be easy to get overwhelmed and feel like you don’t have the right tools to create your video.
 Start with your phone or screen recorder and a simple video editor.
-Then move to professional gear.
+Then, move to professional gear.

 Editor’s Note: This post was originally published in May 2019 and has been updated for accuracy and comprehensiveness.